crystal-lang/crystal-book/syntax_and_semantics/capturing_blocks.md

 ## Type restrictions for blocks

-There are type restrictions for capturing blocks, but you can do more than require one specific input and one specific output.
+There are type restrictions for capturing blocks; there are options beyond requiring one specific input and one specific output, as shown below.

 A block can be captured with any of the following type restrictions:
 - Have a specific input and output